ZyX-N/Dropship-Backend/README.md

 ## Getting Started

-To get started with Gamlewala, follow the instructions below.
+To get started with Dropship, follow the instructions below.

 ### Prerequisites